AllTheMods/ATM-5/README.md

 All The Mods 5
 ======
-This is the official repository and issue-tracker for All The Mods SLOP 1.15.2
+This is the official repository and issue-tracker for All The Mods 5 1.15.2

 Does "All The Mods" *really* contain ALL THE MODS?
 No, of course not.